-1 (iii) Notwithstanding the subparagraphs (i) and (ii), if an employee makes an 2 election in writing to have income tax withheld on any payment of sick pay, the payment shall 3 be considered wages for purposes of withholding of income taxes; 4 (G) a payment or series of payments made to an employee, or any of the employee's 5 dependents, for death or disability which: 6 (i) is paid on or after the termination of an employee's employment with the 7 employer because of the employee's death or retirement due to disability; and 8 (ii) would not have been paid if the employee's employment had not been so 9 terminated; 10 (H) a payment made by an employer to a survivor or the estate of a former employee 11 after the calendar year in which the employee died; 12 Preliminary Comments 13 14 15 16 17 18 19 20 In general only income from sick pay or wage continuation plans maintained by the employer but not mandated by a state's workers' compensation law are included in an employee's income wage base for purposes of either income tax withholding or unemployment insurance benefit determination or tax assessment.
-Amounts paid due to an employee's death but are considered income in respect of a decedent (as defined at Internal Revenue Code Section 691) are not excluded and this act does not intend to change that treatment.
-21 (I) a payment made or the value of benefits provided which afford an employee 22 dependent care assistance pursuant to a qualifying dependent care program if, at the time of 23 the payment or provision of the benefit, it is reasonable to believe the payment or benefit is excludable from the employee's federal gross income under Section 129 of the Internal
+1 the employer's employees, or for a class or classes of employees and their dependents, on 2 account of: 3 (I) sickness, if mandated under [this state's workers' compensation law]; 4 (II) disability resulting from an accident and received under [this state's 5 workers' compensation law] if it is reasonable to believe that it is not subject to income 6 taxation to the recipient of the payments [the income tax laws of this state]; 7 (III) medical or hospitalization expenses in connection with sickness or a 8 disability resulting from an accident; or 9 (IV) death; 10 (iii) Notwithstanding the subparagraphs (i) and (ii), if an employee makes an 11 election in writing to have income tax withheld on any payment of sick pay, the payment shall 12 be considered wages for purposes of withholding of income taxes; 13 (G) a payment or series of payments made to an employee, or any of the employee's 14 dependents, for death or disability which: 15 (i) is paid on or after the termination of an employee's employment with the 16 employer because of the employee's death or retirement due to disability; and 17 (ii) would not have been paid if the employee's employment had not been so 18 terminated; 19 (H) a payment made by an employer to a survivor or the estate of a former employee 20 after the calendar year in which the employee died; 21 Preliminary Comments 22 In general only income from sick pay or wage continuation plans maintained by the employer but not mandated by a state's workers' compensation law are included in an employee's income wage base for purposes of either income tax withholding or unemployment insurance benefit determination or tax assessment.
+Amounts paid due to an employee's death but are considered income in respect of a decedent (as defined at Internal Revenue Code Section 691)are not excluded and this act does not intend to change that treatment.

+(I) a payment made or the value of benefits provided which afford an employee dependent care assistance pursuant to a qualifying dependent care program if, at the time of the payment or provision of the benefit, it is reasonable to believe the payment or benefit is excludable from the employee's federal gross income under Section 129 of the Internal Revenue Code;